-- 115 The Delegated Regulation (EU) 2016/1075, in recital 41, based on EBA RTS, states that following appointment of the independent valuer it is essential that the independent valuer maintains policies and procedures in accordance with the applicable codes of ethics and professional standards to identify any actual or potential interest which the valuer considers may amount to a material interest in common or in conflict.
-The appointing authority should be notified immediately of any actual or potential interests identified and should consider whether these amount to a material interest in which case the independent valuer's appointment should be terminated and a new valuer appointed. - 116 All these requirements announced in the mentioned recital, and applicable from the signing of the valuation contract, are included as a norm in Article 41(6) of Delegated Regulation (EU) 2016/1075, which shall be complied. - 117 Therefore, RAs should be in a position to assess the valuer's independence at any point in time following the signature of the specific valuation contract.
-To promote the operationalisation of these provisions, the following best practices may be envisaged by the RA when assessing the specific valuation contract: - The framework or the specific valuation engagements may include provisions creating an obligation for the valuer to inform the resolution authority, without delay, of any circumstances that may pose a conflict of interest and that come to the valuer's awareness during the course of the assignment. - That the selected valuer should put in place (and maintain throughout the valuation) measures to preserve its independency, as the following, among others: - Impose via the framework or the specific valuation engagement the obligation to maintain, in particular, policies and procedures to identify any actual or potential interest which may be considered to constitute a material interest; - That the valuer should be in a position to provide information related to the safeguards put in place and ethics codes used.
+- 116 Delegated Regulation (EU) 2016/1075, in recital 41, based on the EBA RTS, states that following the appointment of the independent valuer, it is essential that the independent valuer maintain policies and procedures according to the applicable codes of ethics and professional standards to identify any actual or potential interest which the valuer considers may amount to a material interest in common or in conflict.
+The appointing authority should be notified immediately of any actual or potential interests identified and should consider whether these amount to a material interest in which case the independent valuer's appointment should be terminated and a new valuer appointed. - 117 All these requirements announced in the mentioned recital, and applicable from the signing of the valuation contract, are included as a norm in Article 41(6) of Delegated Regulation (EU) 2016/1075, which shall be complied with. - 118 Therefore, RAs should be in a position to assess the valuer's independence at any point in time following the signature of the specific valuation contract.
+To promote the operationalisation of these provisions, the following best practices may be envisaged by the RA when assessing the specific valuation contract: - The framework or the specific valuation engagements may include provisions creating an obligation for the valuer to inform the RA, without delay, of any circumstances that may pose a CoI and that come to the valuer's awareness during the course of the assignment. - That the selected valuer should put in place (and maintain throughout the valuation) measures15 to preserve its independence, among others, such as the following: - Impose via the framework or the specific valuation engagement the obligation to maintain, in particular, policies and procedures to identify any actual or potential interest which may be considered to constitute a material interest. - Be in a position to provide information related to the safeguards put in place and ethics codes used.
 Any safeguards put in place as well as details on the teams and staff involved should be made accessible to the RA upon its request.
-The possibility to make the information available to the RA should cover a period that the RA indicates after the project concludes.
+The possibility to make the information available to the RA should cover a period that the RA indicates after the project concludes. - 119 Article 39(3) of Delegated Regulation (EU) 2016/1075 prevents the independent valuer from seeking or taking instructions or guidance from any relevant public authority or the relevant entity or accepting financial or other advantages from any relevant public authority or the relevant entity.

-&lt;sup>23 These measures are in line with those envisaged in Article 41(6) of Delegated Regulation (EU) 2016/1075.
+15 These measures are in line with those envisaged in Article 41(6) of Delegated Regulation (EU) 2016/1075.